SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 ***

 After a few days, I had almost forgotten about our little rendezvous.
 But, luckily for me the worst possible thing had just happened!
 What was it?
 Oh, I don't remember… but it was obviously important!
-Far more important, however, was that Pinkie Pie caught me again!
+Far more important, however, was that Pinkie caught me again!

 As she held me, she smiled with that same curiosity in her eyes.
 I smiled, too, as I took in the moment.
 I wanted to reach out and touch her, but I was too dazed and overwhelmed to do anything.
 So I just sat there and stared.